disarticulate/graphqurl/README.md

 # graphqurl
+## DISARTICULATE -- forked, reverted to v0.3.3 & Frozen
+## Thanks for the fish!

+### Check out https://github.com/hasura/graphqurl if you want whatever's newer than this

 Made by the team at [hasura.io](https://hasura.io), `graphqurl` is a curl like CLI for GraphQL:
 - CLI for making GraphQL queries with autocomplete